 Depending on where you stay in the city, there are a number of public transit options.
 For us, the best way to see Rome is still on foot.
 We always opt to park the car and then spend the rest of the time wandering around.

-The biggest annoyance for me were the endless street vendors trying to sell you something.
+The biggest annoyance for me was the endless street vendors trying to sell you something.
 It usually was a) bottled water, b) hats or c) selfie sticks.
 They follow you around and really get in your face, but are generally harmless and move on once you say “no thanks.”
 Another quite common approach was vendors who will try to “give” you something for free.
 Be that a few roses or some trinket, they try to get you to take the item and once you do, they will want you to pay them.
 It’s always easier to walk away unless you totally want whatever they are selling.
 This could also be different off-season, but I don’t think it totally goes away.

 Rome is a very safe city and the streets always seem packed with people.
 However, you should always exercise caution just like any other place.
 Don’t leave your belongings unattended or flash your expensive jewellery or camera equipment around.
 Pickpockets and scammers are always on a lookout for those they deem easy targets.